mate-academy/layout_catalog/readme.md

 ❗️ Copy this `Checklist` to the `Pull Request` description after links, and put `- [x]` before each point after you checked it.

-- [ ] All components follow BEM and use SCSS
+- [ x] All components follow BEM and use SCSS
 - [ ] Repeated sizes and special colors are put to variables
 - [ ] Grid is used for the columns
 - [ ] Cards are shown in 1, 2, 3, or 4 columns based on screen resolution